Prioritization Table

 3. Sorting

-To sort items in the table, click on the up or down arrow icon next to the field name to sort.
-You should keep in mind that the table can only sort to one field only, not combining two or more.
+To sort items in the table, click on the up or down arrow icon next to the field name.
+It would be best if you kept in mind that the table can only sort to one field only, not combining two or more.

 4. Prioritizing